Children playing outside

 • A temporary food premise (open to the public) any time they host a special event at which food is provided to the community for a short-term time period.
 Examples include: sporting events, school BBQs, bake sales, etc.

-Schools are not considered to be food premises when food is provided in small quantities within a classroom.
+**Food Premises Regulation does not apply when food is provided in small quantities within a classroom.
 Examples include: classroom celebrations, tasting a small amount of a plant grown in science class, etc.

-Food premises that prepare and serve low risk foods* and/or serve prepackaged food items are now exempt from having designated hand washing stations, commercial dishwashing equipment and are no longer required to have a certified food handler onsite at all times.
+Schools that prepare and serve low risk foods* and/or serve prepackaged food items are exempt from having designated hand washing stations, commercial dishwashing equipment and are not required to have a certified food handler onsite at all times.

 Examples of low risk foods: